opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

   Remarks:

     - The first parameter must be of the original TIME type, not implicitly converted from a string.
-For example, SUBDATE('1:1:1', 1) does not enter this function.
-Change it to SUBDATE(time'1:1:1', 1).
+For example, `SUBDATE('1:1:1', 1)` does not enter this function.
+Change it to `SUBDATE(time'1:1:1', 1)`.
+    - The function reports an error in the following scenarios (this feature is compatible with the behavior of this function in the INSERT statement of MySQL):
-    - The INTERVAL unit of the second parameter cannot contain the year or month part.
-Otherwise, NULL is returned.
+      - The INTERVAL unit of the second parameter contains the year or month part.
-    - The return value must be within [-838:59:59, 838:59:59].
-Otherwise, NULL is returned.
+      - The `TIME` value returned by the function exceeds [-838:59:59, 838:59:59].

   Example: